Why I love the Chase Freedom Flex

-Every three months, I eagerly anticipate the unveiling of the next 5 percent cash back categories on the Chase Freedom Flex℠ card.
+Every three months, I eagerly anticipate the unveiling of the next 5 percent cash back categories for the Chase Freedom Flex℠ card.
 This week, we learned that the October, November and December categories are Walmart and PayPal.
 Note that activation is required, and the 5 percent rate applies on up to $1,500 in quarterly spending.
 After that, the rate drops to 1 percent.

 I’m only using two credit cards these days, and I really appreciate the Chase Freedom Flex’s versatility.
 Aside from the rotating bonus categories, its additional rewards categories include:

-- 5 percent cash back on travel booked through the Chase Ultimate Rewards portal
+• 5 percent cash back on travel booked through the Chase Ultimate Rewards portal

-- 5 percent cash back on Lyft rides (through March 2022)
+• 5 percent cash back on Lyft rides (through March 2025)

-- 3 percent cash back on drugstore purchases
+• 3 percent cash back on drugstore purchases

-- 3 percent cash back on dining
+• 3 percent cash back on dining

-- 1 percent cash back on everything else
+• 1 percent cash back on everything else

 How I’ve used the rotating quarterly categories in 2021

-In the first three months of 2021, the Freedom Flex’s rotating 5 percent categories were wholesale clubs, select streaming services, and cable, internet and phone services.
+In the first three months of 2021, the Freedom Flex’s rotating 5 percent categories were wholesale clubs, select streaming services and cable, internet and phone services.

 In April, May and June, the Freedom Flex gave 5 percent cash back on gas stations and home improvement stores.
 I spent $491.18 and got $24.56 back.

-While I only made it about halfway to the quarterly spending cap in Q1 and roughly a third of the way in Q2, I easily hit the $1,500 limit in Q3 when grocery stores were eligible for 5 percent cash back (select streaming services were also included, and Target and Walmart were excluded).
+While I made it only about halfway to the quarterly spending cap in Q1 and roughly a third of the way in Q2, I easily hit the $1,500 limit in Q3, when grocery stores were eligible for 5 percent cash back (select streaming services were also included, and Target and Walmart were excluded).

 As of September 14, my year-to-date Freedom Flex cash back redemptions totaled $365.50.
 I’m especially enjoying the fact that my rewards currently stretch 10 percent further (through Sept.
 30) when I redeem for statement credits that offset eligible dining purchases (up to $250 in rewards).

-That essentially means that the 5 percent categories are worth 5.5 percent cash back for a limited time, the 3 percent categories earn an effective 3.3 percent cash back and the 1 percent “everything else” rate is temporarily 1.1 percent.
+That essentially means the 5 percent categories are worth 5.5 percent cash back for a limited time, the 3 percent categories earn an effective 3.3 percent cash back and the 1 percent “everything else” rate is temporarily 1.1 percent.

 Additional cardholder benefits